HMojadidi/Pewlett-Hackard-HR-Analysis/README.md

 ## Overview:

 Bobby and I have been given two assignments by his manager: to determine the number of retiring employees per title, and to identify employees who are eligible to participate in a mentorship program at Pewlett Hackard.
-My report will summarize my analysis and help Bobby's manager for the "silver tsunami" as many current employees reach retirement age.
+My report will summarize my analysis and help Bobby's manager and the company prepare for the "silver tsunami" as many current employees reach retirement age.

 ## Results: